In this project, we consider building a full-fledged Web Search engine.

 Details on the registration procedure can be found further below.

 Prerequisites (beyond plain attendance of database systems and information retrieval courses):

 - Well-founded practical skills in working with relational database systems, including installing one, and experience in writing non-trivial SQL queries.
-We will use Postgresql 9.x in this project.
+We will use current Postgresql in this project.